kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

   2. __Design__ - The website must have a simple and intuitive design
   3. __Maintainability__ - Adding posts and editting the website must not be overbearing

-GatsbyJS is the perfect framework that allows developers to seamlessly cover the these pillars.
+GatsbyJS is the perfect framework that allows developers to seamlessly cover these pillars.

 ## 1. Performance
 Being a developer, it is of utmost importance that your website loads quickly on each and every page.